bocajnotnef/bocajnotnef.github.io/index.md

 ## personal

-In my free time I dabble with photography, gaming (both board and video), and reading.
+In my free time I dabble with photography, novel writing,  gaming (both board and video), and reading.
 I'm always looking for science fiction and cyberpunk recommendations, as well as interesting reading in general.

 # projects

+## Pepper

+[Pepper](https://github.com/devosoft/Pepper) is a python-enhanced preprocessor for C, C++ and C-style languages in general.
+The goal is to have the preprocessor capable of evaluating inline Python with a shared namespace for traditional C-style macros.
+As an eventual goal this will be able to move all the CMake-like functionality into the files themselves, removing the need for complex makefile setups, and enable the loading of constant configurations for compile time optimizations.

+This project is being overseen by Dr Charles Ofria and is under the Digital Evolution Laboratory umbrella within the BEACON Center for the stufy of evolution in action.

 ## Empirical